piersbow/Nautilus-File-Converter/README.md

 ### Other dependencies

-- For video conversion, install ffmpeg
+- For video and audio conversion, install ffmpeg
   * `sudo apt install ffmpeg`
 - For image and cbz conversion, install pillow
   * `sudo apt install python3-pil`